deepanshs/csdmpy/docs/startFromScratch/new_dimensions.rst

 ^^^^^^^^^^^^^^^

 A linear dimension is where the coordinates along the dimension are uniformly spaced.
-Let's add a LinearDimension instance to the ``new_data`` instance.
+Let's add a LinearDimension instance to the ``new_data`` instance, using Python's dictionary object as follows
-For this, we make use of the Python dictionary object which follows

 .. doctest::